World heritage bid flinders ranges large

 World Heritage encourages the preservation of our heritage sites and helps share these significant places with the world.
 World Heritage can lead to better management and protection of sites, and there are also economic benefits to the local areas through increased public interest and tourism.

-Of these, South Australia shares one with Queensland – the Australian Fossil Mammal Sites of Riversleigh and Naracoorte Caves.
-The site was inscribed on the World Heritage List in 1994 in recognition that the two included locations contains some of the most important fossil sites in the world.
+Of these, South Australia shares one with Queensland: the Australian Fossil Mammal Sites of Riversleigh and Naracoorte Caves.
+The site was inscribed on the World Heritage List in 1994 in recognition that the two included locations contain some of the most important fossil sites in the world.

 Riversleigh and Naracoorte are in good company with many famous landmarks recognised on the World Heritage list, including the Sydney Opera House!

-10. South Australia is developing a bid for Flinders Ranges.
+10. A bid is being submitted for Flinders Ranges.

 It’s hoped that the Naracoorte Caves won’t be our only World Heritage listing for too much longer.
 South Australia has been working on a World Heritage listing for areas of the Flinders Ranges that include:

-• Areas on 3 national parks on public land: Ikara-Flinders Ranges National Park, Vulkathunha-Gammon Ranges National Park and Nilpena Ediacara National Park.
+• Areas of 3 national parks on public land: Ikara-Flinders Ranges National Park, Vulkathunha-Gammon Ranges National Park and Nilpena Ediacara National Park.

 You can also show your support for the Flinders Ranges World Heritage bid by using the hashtag #WorldHeritageForTheFlindersRanges on social media.